SRCF/docs/source/learn/tutorials/more-terminal.rst

 .. code-block:: bash

    pip:~$ ls
-   public_html  mysoc  my_file.txt
+   public_html  mygroup  my_file.txt
    pip:~$

 Althernatively, use 'ls -alF' to give more detailed information.
-The above example shows that the working directory has two directories 'public_html' and 'mysoc', the first of which contains your webspace and the latter of which is a link to the 'mysoc' society filespace.
+The above example shows that the working directory has two directories 'public_html' and 'mygroup', the first of which contains your webspace and the latter of which is a link to the 'mygroup' group account filespace.
 There is also one file, 'my_file.txt' (there is no way of differentiating between files and directories in the above example - you need to use the 'ls -alF' form to show that information).